Undergraduate Course: Breaking Frames: Women in Dada and Surrealism (HIAR10135)

 ||Essay - Critical analysis (details to be outlined in assessment): 2,500 words: 50%

-Essay submitted at the end of the course
+Essay submission date given at start of the course

 ||Hours & Minutes